schell/renderling/DEVLOG.md

 I've added the test [here](https://github.com/schell/renderling/pull/124/commits/87ed4fdca52b3b21b91c2de3d5d559c4beb95175#diff-157f0f4e2d7f79c6b0f59d72bc0ea76b845993f9e2a6fdbada26ceee2fd89e49R504-R549).

-So far it passes, so I don't think the problem is in the node/bone global transform calculation.
+It passes, so I don't think the problem is in the node/bone global transform calculation.
 Next I'll try testing the joint matrix and skinning matrix calculations.

 ...

+Ok, I made a little progress there.
+I think what I'll do is checkout the last commit where skinning was good, write a test to output some of the Fox's vertices, joint matrices and skinning matrices and then use those as data in a unit test on my bugfix branch.
+I probably should have started here.

 ## Thu Aug 22, 2024